-Or worse, a grown adult whose only method of managing emotion is to lash out for the thoughts, feelings or safety of others?
+Or worse, a grown adult whose only method of managing emotion is to lash out with no concern for the perspectives, feelings or safety of others?

 It’s worth a thought, isn’t it?

-Kids First Children’s Services founder, Sonja Walker, is a sought after writer, speaker and advisor on child development and practical parenting.
+Kids First Children’s Services founder, Sonja Walker, is a best-selling author, speaker and advisor on child development and practical parenting.
 She leads a team of child psychologists, teachers, speech pathologists and occupational therapists at Kids First Children’s Services in Sydney’s northern beaches.